VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 1.9.0 =

 -Add: Basic version of Wannads support.
-Will only display page and let users earn on your wall for demonstration, but will not convert to points.
-There is a pro version on [VidYen Store](https://vidyen.com/store/) or you can simply use VidYen as a confirmed referral and will provide Wannads option free of charge.
+Will only display page and let users earn on your wall for demonstration, but will use postback unless referral is confirmed.
+Otherwise, will let users use but without point additions.
+Instructions here [VidYen Store]https://vidyen.com/wannads-install/) how to confirm referral.
 -Add: Some Monero Ocean explanations about earnings.

 = 1.8.3 =